top of page

 What does the science say?

 There are countless scientific studies to show how mindfulness practices are correlated with changes in the brain related to a multitude of positive psychological effects.
 Meditation may significantly reduce stress, anxiety, depression, and pain, and enhance peace, perception, self-concept, and well-being.
-And it’s this kind of evidence that has led to medical professionals recommending mindfulness to patients the world over.
+It is this scientific evidence that has led to medical professionals recommending mindfulness to patients the world over.
+(More Below)

 Benefits of Meditation